adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 ### Nesting

-This can't be achieved as such, but prefixing your selectors with a common ancestor selector is a satisfactory solution to modularising with a little bit of duplication as follows:
+This can't be achieved as such, but prefixing your selectors with a common ancestor is a satisfactory solution to modularising, with admittedly, a very small amount of duplication as follows:

 	.someComponent {
 	}